 - Work in short time periods—Dr. Kablinger likes to play songs by Madonna—and work on a specific area just until the song ends

-- Donate the items that you don’t need—or host a yard sale!
+- Donate the items that you don’t need, or host a socially distant yard sale

 Gently used clothing, coats and shoes are always needed, and knowing you are helping someone else can help you feel good about decluttering.